Bede's School

-Bede's School consists of a preparatory school and pre-preparatory nursery in Holywell, Meads, Eastbourne, East Sussex, England, as well as a senior school based in Upper Dicker, Hailsham, East Sussex, England.
+Bede's School (until 2012 known as St Bede's School) consists of a preparatory school and pre-preparatory nursery in Holywell, Meads, Eastbourne, East Sussex, England, as well as a senior school based in Upper Dicker, Hailsham, East Sussex, England.
 These, along with the Legat School of Dance, form the Bede's School Trust, an educational charity.
-All three schools are independent and fee-charging.
-While the schools are on holiday, their sites form part of Bede's Summer School for exchange students.

-Until 2012, the schools were known as St Bede's.
+All three institutions are private fee-charging schools.

 History

 The Prep School was founded in 1895 by Frances Browne, at her house in Blackwater Road, Eastbourne, as Eastbourne College Prep School.
 It opened with four boys and D Burdett was appointed headmaster.

 In 1900 the school was acquired by G Gowring who purchased a site in Dukes Drive and, at a cost of £7,000 built what is still the school's home today.

 At the time of the Second World War, St Bede's was owned by and Kenneth Harding and his wife.
 During the war pupils were evacuated to St Edward's, Oxford, whilst the building itself was used for the essential wartime training of about 2,000 telegraphists who specialised in enemy code and cipher.
 St Bede's boys moved back to Eastbourne on VE Day, 8 May 1945.

 Hugh Candlin was headmaster from 1946 to 1964 following the retirement of Ken Harding in 1946.

-In 1964 Peter Pyemont and his wife took over the school and four years later it accepted its first girl pupil.
+In 1964 Peter Pyemont and his wife Elspeth took over the school and four years later it accepted its first girl pupil.

 In 1971 it was formed into a charitable trust, administered by a board of governors.

 In 1978 a country estate, eight miles to the north of Eastbourne, was purchased, and St Bede's Senior School opened its doors in the village of Upper Dicker to just over 30 students.
+The estate that was purchased, known to some as The Dicker, was the former of the Edwardian MP, financier and fraudster, Horatio Bottomley.